||Running for Office

 - Keep it simple: Illuminated, flashing or rotating signs may not be installed, nor is the use of any loudspeaker, sound amplifier or other machine or device permitted, which cases sound upon the streets for the purpose of political advertising.

 Signs on public property that do not pose an immediate hazard may be removed by City employees if, after notice, the responsible party has not removed them.
-Public right-of-way extends 10 feet from the curb face or a public street.
-Center islands are part of public right-of-way.
-Private property owner may remove signs at any time without advance notice.
+Public right-of-way, in most cases, extends 10 feet from the curb face or a public street.
+Center islands are part of the public right-of-way.
+A private property owner may remove signs at any time without advance notice.

 Political signs are prohibited from being placed on public property, which includes the following: